What Is Judo?

 Judo Moral Code

 Judo develops self-discipline and respect for oneself and others.
-It provides the means for learning self-confidence, improving concentration and leadership skills, as well as developing physical coordination, strength, power, and flexibility.
+It provides the means for learning self-confidence, improves concentration and leadership skills, as well as developing physical coordination, strength, power, and flexibility.
 Judo develops complete body control, fine balance, and fast reflexive action.
 Above all, it develops a sharp reacting mind well-coordinated with the same kind of body.
 Judo training also gives a person an effective self-defence system if the need arises.

-Judo is best known for its spectacular throwing techniques but also involves considerable grappling on the ground.
-Judo emphasizes safety but is a full physical activity for top conditioning and is learned on special mats for safety.
+Judo is best known for its spectacular throwing techniques but it also involves considerable grappling on the ground.
+Judo emphasises safety but is a full body physical activity for top conditioning and is learned on special mats for safety.

-Judo was introduced to the Olympic Games for men in Tokyo in 1964, and became an Olympic Sport for women in 1992 in Barcelona.
+Judo was introduced to the Olympic Games for men in Tokyo in 1964 and became an Olympic Sport for women in 1992 in Barcelona.
 Over the years judo has developed and now millions of people practice judo all over the word.
-Many countries have won Olympic medals, including Great Britain.
-However, Great Britain still hasn’t won a GOLD Olympic medal for judo.
-Can an Edinburgh Judo Club member be the first?
+Many countries have won Olympic medals, including Great Britain, however Great Britain still hasn’t won a GOLD Olympic medal for judo...
+Could an Edinburgh Judo Club member be the first?
 Let’s hope so!!!